 Participating in the Sonoma County Energy Independence Program is easy.
 First, decide how much makes sense to invest in solar for your home.
 Then fill out the county application and follow a few simple steps (outlined below).
 Before you know it, you’ll be realizing monthly energy savings on your bill.

 1. Obtain a PG&E or equivalent energy audit.
 Required for commercial properties; optional for residential properties.

-2. Consult with Solar Works to determine the cost of your solar system; then use the county’s on-line calculator to get an estimate of your
+2. Consult with Solar Works to determine the cost of your solar system and get an estimate of your annual payment.

-3. Commercial properties: If there is a mortgage on your property, obtain consent of your lender.
+3. Commercial properties: If there is a mortgage on your property, obtain the consent of your lender.

 6. Once your application is approved, Solar Works will obtain a permit from your local building department.

 7. Submit your permit to SCEIP, and sign your assessment contract.
 All owners of the property will be required to sign the contract and have